 Macomb County Community Mental Health (MCCMH) is the Prepaid Inpatient Health Plan (PIHP) and Community Mental Health Services Program (CMHSP) for Macomb County.
 MCCMH is the third largest Community Mental Health Services Program in the State of Michigan.
 MCCMH holds a Standard Contract with the Michigan Department of Health and Human Services (MDHHS) for the Medicaid Managed Care Specialty Supports and Services Waiver Programs and Substance Use Disorder (SUD) Grant Programs and the MI Health Link Demonstration Program.
 In addition, MCCMH participated in the expanded Certified Community Behavioral Health Clinic (CCBHC) during its inception and has continued to participate as a CCBHC.
-MCCMH is also an Opioid Health Home.
+MCCMH is also a Substance Use Health Home and Behavioral Health Home.
 This places MCCMH in a unique position to offer a full array of services and supports to individuals seeking services.

-This document outlines requirements for the Quality Assessment and Performance Improvement Program (QAPIP) Description as described in the MDHHS Behavioral and Physical Health and Aging Services Administration for Specialty Prepaid Inpatient Health Plans.
+This document outlines requirements for the Quality Assessment and Performance Improvement Program (QAPIP) Description as described in the MDHHS Quality Assessment and Performance Improvement Program Technical Requirement and the MDHHS Behavioral and Physical Health and Aging Services Administration for Specialty Prepaid Inpatient Health Plans.
 It also describes how these functions are accomplished and the organizational structure and responsibilities related to these functions.